Ase, Nigeria: Geography

-Ase (pronounced Eseh) is a coastal community on the shores of the Ase River, off River Niger in Ndokwa East Local Government Area of Delta State, Nigeria.
-Ase River derives its name from Ase town.
-Ase is an idyllic countryside with a spectacular and breathtaking natural beach, evergreen rain-forest vegetation rich in flora and fauna which overhangs the Ase Creek.
-Ase is a serene natural tourist resort still waiting to be explored.
-Ase shares common boundaries with Ibedeni, Onyah, Aviara, Uzere, Patani (all in Delta State) and Trofani (in Bayelsa State).
+Ase (pronounced Eseh) is a coastal community on the shores of the Ase River, off the River Niger in Ndokwa East Local Government Area of Delta State, Nigeria.
+It is an idyllic countryside with a spectacular natural beach, evergreen rain-forest vegetation rich in flora and fauna which overhangs the Ase Creek.
+The town shares boundaries with Ibedeni, Onyah, Aviara, Uzere, Patani (all in Delta State) and Trofani (in Bayelsa State).